MWatty/the-office-memory-game-pet-edition/README.md

 * No spacing between the word flips and the flip counter on the game.html page, amended and working much better

-* Amended the icons on the card backs to all be paws as when shuffling the cards the matches were ties and paws making it easier to play.
+* Amended the icons on the card backs to all be paws as when shuffling the cards, the matches were ties and paws making it easier to play.

 #### Overlay Text, Click to Play, Winning & Losing
 * The overlay features are expected to prompt the user to play and provide information to the user with regard winning and losing.